Home - Dinner - Pasta - Creamy Cacio e Pepe Pasta

 Ingredients for a cacio e pepe recipe arranged on a surface, showing dried pasta, peppercorns, ground black pepper, sliced butter, and a chunk of pecorino Romano cheese.

 • Pecorino Romano cheese: This aged Italian sheep’s milk cheese is widely available in the cheese section of most grocery stores (try to avoid “Romano” cheese produced in the U.S. Because it’s made with cow’s milk, it’s much milder in flavor).
 Pecorino Romano has a sharp, pungent smell and is saltier than Parmesan.
-If you don’t mind breaking the rules, you can use a 1/2-and-1/2 mixture of Pecorino Romano and Parmesan to make the sauce.
+Some markets sell pre-grated cheese that resembles a fine powder.
+This is a good (and convenient) option if you don’t want to grate it by hand.
+I don’t mind if you bend the rules and use a 1/2-and-1/2 mixture of Pecorino Romano and Parmesan to make the sauce.

 • Black pepper: Grind black peppercorns in a peppermill or spice grinder (please, don’t use pre-ground pepper, which is probably stale and flavorless).
 My go-to black peppercorns are Tellicherry — they’re plump, aromatic, and don’t pack intense heat.